 Clinton Street Comeback

-The Saratoga Springs Preservation Foundation is pleased to announce that it purchased 128-130 Clinton Street, two small cottages on one property that have been on the Foundation’s endangered property list for more than a decade.
+The Saratoga Springs Preservation Foundation purchased 128-130 Clinton Street, two small cottages on one property that have been on the Foundation’s endangered property list for more than a decade, in December 2024.

 Based on preliminary research, it appears that the house at 130 Clinton Street, built circa 1877, was the first house constructed on the property by Dennis O’Brien, who was listed as a laborer residing at 108 Clinton Street.
 It is particularly unique because it is the only example of a shotgun style residence in Saratoga Springs.
 O’Brien built the second house, a one-and-a-half- story vernacular front gable house with a full-width front porch, at 128 Clinton Street in 1883.
 Both houses were built as rental properties.